boardsource/docs/build_guides/unicorne.md

 ![components](https://images.boardsource.xyz/unicorne%20(3).gif)

-Next you can install the acrilyc covers onto the post.
+Next you can install the acrylic covers onto the post.

 **NOTE:** When installing joysticks you can't have the acrylic cover on the joystick.